-A Panama charitable foundation provides international opportunities for wealthy individuals to establish a charitable structure to further their philanthropic goals - while still maintaining a degree of control over how the charity operates and parcels out its funds.
+A Panama Charitable Foundation provides international opportunities for wealthy individuals to establish a charitable structure to further their philanthropic goals - while still maintaining a degree of control over how the charity operates and parcels out its funds.
 Of course the same would apply if such a charitable foundation were to be set up in the U.S. or U.K. for instance, but there is much red tape, and the fact that everything has to be disclosed to the revenue agencies and to always have them looking over your shoulder can get somewhat tiresome.
 What if you could do the same thing offshore, where you would have no reporting requirements in your home country, but you can control how and where the funds are spent?
 Remember even for U.S. foundations the IRS allows up to 90% of the Foundation’s income to be spent on administrative expenses such as salaries and office expenses.

-For years the wealthy in the U.S. have established "foundations."
+For years the wealthy in the U.S. have established 'foundations'.
 For example:

-The Kennedy family has a foundation that exploits opportunities in energy.
+- The Kennedy family has a foundation that exploits opportunities in energy.
 Some of the proceeds are used to provide low or now cost heating fuels to people in the Northeast.
 A great deal of money is made through for-profit joint ventures and corporations the charity invests in.
 This has created opportunities for the management of the foundation - some of whom have become extremely wealthy.

-Within the past few years The Fidelity Fund has established a charitable mutual fund that the investor can "direct" all of the expenditures!
-The Fund is a qualified charity, and the investor "controls" the disposition of the funds.
+- Within the past few years The Fidelity Fund has established a charitable mutual fund that the investor can 'direct' all of the expenditures!
+The Fund is a qualified charity, and the investor 'controls' the disposition of the funds.
 In less than a few years Fidelity has attracted over a billion dollars to this fund.

-A wealthy individual with cash, marketable securities, liquid assets, or other assets can irrevocably transfer the assets to a foreign "charity”.
+A wealthy individual with cash, marketable securities, liquid assets, or other assets can irrevocably transfer the assets to a foreign 'charity'.
 A Panama Charitable Foundation is the perfect vehicle for setting up such a charity offshore.

 If no deduction or reporting is acceptable, and virtually no governmental oversight is a desired element of the structure, then the assets would be contributed directly to a foreign charity.
 Once the assets reach the foreign charity, there will be virtually no onshore connection or oversight with regard to the assets.
-The country in which the charity is formed ensures fulfillment of the foundation's charitable mission.
+The country in which the charity is formed ensures fulfilment of the foundation's charitable mission.
 There is virtually no oversight by the Panamanian authorities so long as all contributions are derived from outside of Panama.

-Each foundation is "custom tailored" for our clients.
-The foundation can be managed by a "perpetuating board."
+Each foundation is custom tailored for our clients.
+The foundation can be managed by a 'perpetuating board'.
 That is a group of individuals who will serve as the directors and, who will have the right to re-appoint themselves or their heirs.
 Hence, control of the foundation can be maintained for generations.

 The foreign charity can pay the directors to attend board meetings, and provide him/her with transportation to all board meetings.
 There is no reason why some directors cannot be paid more than other directors.
 Any stipends paid to the client as a board member (or for other services provided to the charity) are includable in his/her income.
 Further, the client can provide services to or on behalf of the foreign charity and be compensated for such services.